-There are a number of quality restaurants to choose from in the mountains around Champoluc.
+There are a number of quality mountain restaurants to choose from around Champoluc.
 Outlined below are some of our favourites, where you can use your Ski 2 Lunch Vouchers and which we consider to be the best for quality and price.

 In return for your Ski 2 voucher, you’ll be offered an option from a choice of dishes, plus a hot or cold, alcoholic or non-alcoholic drink.
 If you’d like a more elaborate meal, then you can use your voucher towards it and pay a small supplement.

 The system will be explained fully when you arrive in resort and you’ll be given your vouchers and a map of the restaurants that accept them.

 Tucked away to the side of Del Monte piste on the Frachey side of the Champoluc ski area, this popular mountain restaurant attracts Ski 2 guests throughout the season.
 On the cold days, the wood burning stove is a great focal point of the indoor dining area (and a good place to dry damp gloves and clothing!).
 Towards the end of the winter, the rooftop seating area becomes a magnet for those looking to enjoy the panoramic view and warm sun’s rays.

 Easily accessible by skiers of most abilities, La Mandria comes highly recommended and is the most visited restaurant that accepts Ski 2 lunch vouchers.

 Run by Max and his friendly team, the restaurant is open throughout the season and offers a great range of local dishes and snacks.
 Ski 2 clients have a choice from 6 lunchtime dishes including at least one pasta dish, plus a hotel or cold, alcoholic or non-alcoholic drink.